 Most likely it's not a coincidence that About-Face came about 3 years after Halsey's toxic relationship with rapper G-Eaze ended and she started healing from that.

-So far I only have one About-Face product: a frosty blue glittery lip gloss that I would have killed for when I was in the 7th grade but never did find that perfect shade of iredesence blue gloss.
+So far I only have one About-Face product: a frosty blue glittery lip gloss that I would have killed for when I was in the 7th grade and never did find that perfect shade of iridesenct blue gloss.

 Her high performance, vegan, clean make-up and cosemtic products are inspired by and for a diverse artistic community.
-They're bright and glittery and fun and again, unbenounced to most, they come with a message of acceptance.
+They're loud, glittery, fun and they come with a message of acceptance.

 I Would Leave Me If I Could - A collection of poems by Halsey photo by Nikki DeMartini |